JetBrains/intellij-community/plugins/settings-repository/README.md

 # Configuration

-Use File -> Settings Server... to configure settings server.
+Use File -> Settings Repository... to configure.

-Specify URL of Git repository.
+Specify URL of upstream Git repository.
 Please note — ssh is not yet supported.
 Please use HTTP/HTTPS.
 File URL is supported, you will be prompted to init repository if specified path is not exists or repository is not created.
 [GitHub](www.github.com) could be used to store settings.

 Check "Update repository from remote on start" if you want automatically update your configuration on IDE start.
 Otherwise you can use Vcs -> Sync Settings...